 MOD ARB/43A3/1

-RESOLUTION 44 (REV. DUBAI, 2012)
+RESOLUTION 44 (REV. HAMMAMET, 2016)

 Bridging the standardization gap between developing1 and developed countries

-(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012)
+(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)

-The World Telecommunication Standardization Assembly (Dubai, 2012),
+The World Telecommunication Standardization Assembly (Hammamet, 2016),

 considering

-a) that Resolution 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries, instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in pursuing initiatives that assist in bridging the standardization gap between developing and developed countries on follow-up and implementation of the operative paragraphs of that resolution supporting coordination in this respect at the regional level through regional offices and organizations;
+a) that Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries, instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in pursuing initiatives that assist in bridging the standardization gap between developing and developed countries on follow-up and implementation of the operative paragraphs of that resolution supporting coordination in this respect at the regional level through regional offices and organizations;

+b) that Resolution 139 (Rev. Busan, 2014) of the Plenipotentiary Conference invites Member States to rapidly implement Resolution 37 (Rev. Dubai, 2014) of the World Telecommunication Development Conference on bridging the digital divide;

+c) that Resolution 154 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the use of the six official languages of the Union on an equal footing, resolves to continue to take all necessary measures to ensure use of the six official languages of the Union on an equal footing;

-b) that Resolution 139 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference invites Member States to rapidly implement Resolution 37 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference on bridging the digital divide;c) that Resolution 166 (Guadalajara, 2010) of the Plenipotentiary Conference, on the number of vice-chairmen of Sector advisory groups and other groups, seeks to promote more effective participation of developing countries;
+d) that Resolution 166 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the number of vice-chairmen of Sector advisory groups and other groups, seeks to promote more effective participation of developing countries;

-d) that Resolution 169 (Guadalajara, 2010) of the Plenipotentiary Conference allowed the admission of the academia, universities and their associated research establishments from the developing countries to participate in the work of the three Sectors of the Union for 1/32 of the Sector Member contributory unit,
+e) that Resolution 169 (Rev. Busan, 2014) of the Plenipotentiary Conference allowed the admission of the academia, universities and their associated research establishments from the developing countries to participate in the work of the three Sectors of the Union for 1/16 of the Sector Member contributory unit,

 recognizing

-a) that the tasks undertaken in the ITU Telecommunication Standardization Sector (ITU-T) cover Recommendations, conformity assessment and matters having policy or regulatory implications;

-b) that the harmonious and balanced development of the worldwide telecommunication facilities and services is of mutual advantage to the developing as well as the developed countries;
+a) that the harmonious and balanced development of the worldwide telecommunication facilities and services is of mutual advantage to the developing as well as the developed countries;

-c) that there is a need to reduce the cost of equipment and of rolling out networks and facilities taking into account the needs and requirements of developing countries;

-d) that the disparity between developing and developed countries in standardization has five components: disparity of voluntary standardization, disparity of mandatory technical regulations, disparity of conformity assessment, disparity in human resources skilled in standardization and disparity in effective participation in ITU-T activities;
+b) that the disparity between developing and developed countries in standardization has five components: disparity of voluntary standardization, disparity of mandatory technical regulations, disparity of conformity assessment, disparity in human resources skilled in standardization and disparity in effective participation in ITU-T activities;

-e) that it is of high importance for developing countries to increase their participation in the establishment of telecommunication standards;e
+c) that it is of high importance for developing countries to increase their participation in the establishment of telecommunication standards; and to improve their contribution in ITU-T study groups;

-f) that, based on the findings of the ITU study on standardization capability of developing countries, there is a need to improve the coordination of information and communication technologies (ICT) standardization activities in many developing countries in order to improve their contribution in ITU-T study groups, and that the establishment of national standardization secretariats could enhance both the standardization activities at national level and the contribution in ITU-T study groups;
+d) that coordination at national level in many developing countries to handle ICT standardization activities in order to contribute to work in ITU-T needs to be developed;

+e) that development of guidelines and the establishment of national standardization secretariats could enhance the standardization activities at national level, the participation and the contribution of developing countries in ITU-T study groups;

-g) that the development of guidelines would enhance the participation of developing countries in ITU-T study groups,
+f) that Resolution 71 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the strategic plan for the Union for 2016-2019, lists enablers of the strategic goals and the objectives of the Union, among these enablers is to ensure efficient and accessible conferences, meetings, documentation, publications and information infrastructures, and one of support processes to that enabler is the organization of conferences, assemblies, seminars and workshops (including translation and interpretation),

 recognizing also

-a) that Decision 12 (Guadalajara, 2010) of the Plenipotentiary Conference confirmed free-of-charge online access for the general public to ITU-T Recommendations, Recommendations of the ITU Radiocommunication Sector (ITU-R), ITU-R reports, the basic texts of the Union (Constitution, Convention and General Regulations of the conferences, assemblies and meetings of the Union), and the final acts of plenipotentiary conferences;
+a) that Decision 12 (Rev. Busan, 2014) of the Plenipotentiary Conference confirmed free-of-charge online access for the general public to ITU-T Recommendations, Recommendations of the ITU Radiocommunication Sector (ITU-R), ITU-R reports, the basic texts of the Union (Constitution, Convention and General Regulations of the conferences, assemblies and meetings of the Union), and the final acts of plenipotentiary conferences;